Adjust Full Screen Settings

 Parallels active screen corners allow you to exit Full Screen, display the Mac OS X menu bar and Dock.

-If you're using Mac OS X Lion, Parallels active screen corners are disabled by default.
-If you want to use Parallels active screen corners instead of Mac OS X hot corners, select Active Screen Corners.
+If you set Windows to operate in Full Screen designed by Parallels, Parallels active screen corners become enabled by default.
+If you prefer Windows to operate in the native OS X Full Screen but want to use Parallels active screen corners instead of Mac OS X hot corners, select Active Screen Corners.

 To set which action is performed for a screen corner, select one of the following from the menu near that corner:

-Note: If you're using Mac OS X Snow Leopard or Mac OS X Leopard and active screen corners such as Expose or Screen Saver are set in Mac OS X preferences, those settings take precedence over Full Screen mode active screen corner settings.
+Note: If you're using Mac OS X Snow Leopard and active screen corners such as Expose or Screen Saver are set in Mac OS X preferences, those settings take precedence over Full Screen mode active screen corner settings.
 You must deactivate Mac OS X active screen corners to enable Full Screen mode active screen corners.
 See Mac Help for more information.

 Scale to fit screen